NASA-AMMOS/aerie-ui/docs/DEVELOPER.md

 Run `npm run dev` for a dev server.
 Navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.

-## Building
+## Building For Production

-Run `npm run build` to build the project.
+Run `npm run build` to build a production version the project.
 The build artifacts will be stored in the `build/` directory.

 ## Before You Commit